-While mung beans may be new to most people in the U.S, they’ve been a part of traditional Ayurvedic diets in India for thousands of years.
-Mung beans are considered “one of the most cherished foods” in the ancient Indian practice that’s been a traditional form of medicine since roughly 1,500 B.C.
+While mung beans may be new to most people in the U.S., they’ve been a part of traditional Ayurvedic diets in India for thousands of years.
+In fact, they are considered “one of the most cherished foods” in this ancient Indian practice that’s been a traditional form of medicine since roughly 1,500 B.C.

-- Mung beans are a high source of nutrients including: manganese, potassium, magnesium, folate, copper, zinc and various B vitamins.
+- These beans are a high source of nutrients, including manganese, potassium, magnesium, folate, copper, zinc and various B vitamins.

-- They are also a very filling food, high in protein, resistant starch and dietary fiber.
+- They are also a very filling food, high in fiber, protein and resistant starch.

-- Because of their high nutrient density, mung beans are considered useful in defending against several chronic, age-related diseases, including heart disease, cancer, diabetes and obesity.
+- Because of their high nutrient density, they are considered useful in defending against several chronic, age-related diseases, including heart disease, cancer, diabetes and obesity.

 Mung Beans Nutrition Facts

 One cup (about 202 grams) of cooked mung beans contains approximately: